-- Tenured faculty of a campus may review a candidate as a committee of the whole or operate through an elected local committee.
+- Meetings at which candidates are considered for tenure and promotion are closed to everyone except those eligible to vote on the candidate.
+A campus tenure and promotion meeting may, however, by rule, motion, or invitation of the chair of the meeting, be opened to anyone the body wishes to be present at the meeting and/or be heard. - Tenured faculty of a campus may review a candidate as a committee of the whole or operate through an elected local committee.
 No local committee will have fewer than five members. - Each member of the campus tenure and promotion committee shall vote "yes," "no," or "abstain."
 Where campus rules do not specify majority, a majority of yes votes among those voting "yes" and "no" shall constitute a favorable recommendation.
 Absent a special unit rule to the contrary, abstentions shall be recorded but not used in the determination of majority for a favorable recommendation.
 Each campus may decide what percentage of the vote constitutes a favorable recommendation.
 Original ballots with justification must be provided by each voting faculty member.
 Justifications need not be signed but must clearly state how the author voted.
 Any ballot without justification will be voided. - After the votes have been recorded and reported to the committee, the ballots and justifications will be included in the file.
 The committee will generate a letter which will indicate: - 1.
 Recommended for promotion - 2.
 Recommended for tenure - 3.
 Not recommended for promotion at this time - 4.
 Not recommended for tenure at this time - 5.
-Not recommended for tenure (this category is reserved for cases where a faculty member has served the maximum probationary period in any rank)
+Not recommended for tenure (this category is reserved for cases where the faculty member has served the maximum probationary period in any rank)

 By December 1, the chair of the campus committee shall write a letter informing the candidate of the committee's recommendation.
-The file, including the ballots, justifications, and letters from any other level of local review, will be forwarded to the dean of the campus.
-The dean will review the file, add an assessment and recommendation, and forward the file to the Vice Provost and Executive Dean.
-The dean will notify the candidate, in writing, of his or her recommendation.
+The file, including the ballots, justifications, and letters from any other level of local review, will be forwarded to the Dean of the University.
+The Dean will review the file, add an assessment and recommendation, and forward the file to the Vice Provost and Executive Dean for Regional Campuses and Continuing Education.
+The Dean will notify the candidate, in writing, of his or her recommendation.